Home > Port

 Also see General before first Australia port

-OVERVIEW: Small river port, handles timber, livestock and breakbulk cargo.
+OVERVIEW: Also known as Port of Clarence River.
+Small river port, handles timber, livestock and breakbulk cargo.
 Dedicated berths and pontoons available for fishing and leisure craft.
 Customs and Quarantine authorities classify Yamba as a first port of entry for trading vessels.
 Management of Yamba port is by Sydney Ports Corporation, which trades as Port Authority of New South Wales.

 PORT LIMITS: The seaward boundary is a line drawn between the eastern extremity of the northern breakwater (29° 25.52′ S, 153° 22.36′ E) at the entrance to the Clarence River and the eastern extremity of the southern breakwater (29° 25.72′ S, 153° 22.28′ E) at that entrance